jeromos55/Docker-projects/react-docker/README.Docker.md

 ${pwd} --> the local directory

--v "${pwd}:/app" --> we need to connect to local directory and the container's /app directory
+-v "${pwd}:/app" --> we need to link to each other local directory and the container's /app directory

--v /app/node_modules --> we need to connect to the container's /app/node_modules directory and the local directory
+-v /app/node_modules --> we need to link to each other the container's /app/node_modules directory and the local directory

-if we running the image and seeing that the localhost address and modifying the local directory files the container will synchronize immediately the files.
+if we running the image and we opening up that the localhost address and modifying the local directory files the container will synchronize immediately the files.

 we can deploying the image to the cloud with the following: